Taiwan Reef Cichlid

 Compatibility and Cohabitation: Aquarium model: "Malawi Haps Community".
 Excellent together with other placid Haplochromines (Copadichromis, Sciaenochromis, Cyrtocara).
 TO AVOID: mixing it with other fish with too similar livery (blue and yellow) to avoid deadly territorial brawls, and the presence of fierce aggressive Mbuna (Labidochromis, Metriaclima) is not recommended as they would ruin its imposing finnage reducing it to a frightened recluse.

-Aquarium Reproduction: Polygamous maternal mouthbrooding.
+Aquarium Breeding: Polygamous maternal mouthbrooding.
 The male sets ablaze in colors, elects a flat rock surface or a hollow, attracts a female there with rapid and showy vibrations of the whole body and they mate in a circle (the typical T-position).
 The female then retreats to a quiet place with the eggs in her throat, fasting for almost 30 days before releasing fry already identical to miniature gray adults.

 Risks and Diseases: High mortality rate if fed poorly.
 Extreme and fulminating risk of "Bloat" (Ascitic occlusion and deadly intestinal infection) if fed with too rich foods, red mosquito larvae (bloodworms) or cheap generic protein flakes.
 If submissive in tanks of bullies, the blue scales fade into gray terror, quickly leading to starvation.